Informing Through Evidence, Transforming Through Engagement.

-*This Group Learning program has been certified by the College of Family Physicians of Canada and the Ontario Chapter for up to 9.00 Mainpro+ credits (including a practice reflection survey to be completed at 6 weeks after the session.
+Concurrent workshops accreditation statement: This 3 credit-per-hour program has been certified by the College of Family Physicians of Canada and the Ontario Chapter for up to 3.00 Mainpro+ credits.

 Here at CHEP Plus, we are driven by a single goal; to do our part in improving health care quality and patient safety and health.